The Lion King:

 "You mind what your father tells you," Nala told Asante as she nuzzled him, "and keep an eye on Fasa and Nyota."

-Still holding onto Kopa's back, Nyota was about to jump down when Kopa turned his head and kissed her loudly on the cheek.
+Nyota was about to jump off Kopa's back when he turned and kissed Nyota loudly on the cheek.
 "Dad, come on!"
 Nyota protested in disgust.
 "This mushy stuff is not conducive to my image."

 Kopa grinned at Vitani.
 "You hear that?
 She doesn't like mushy stuff."